 - They look nice with almost any other dishes, place mats or tablecloths you’re using.

-- Highly break-resistant (I’ve broken one in 20+ years, and it shattered on a ceramic tile floor).
+- Highly break-resistant (I’ve broken one in 20+ years, but it did shatter (I was shore at the time and it was on a ceramic tile floor).

 - They fit inside my other bowls with room to spare, so I can put an ice pack around it to keep food cold (see photo at right).